front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 + import { html as readme } from "./readme.md";
 ```

 Front-commerce provides a codemod to automatically migrate the hierarchy and readme imports.
-Run `npx jscodeshift -t scripts/codemod/transforms/storybook5-to-storybook6.js <module_path>` to make the necessary replacements in all .story.js files.
+Run `front-commerce codemod -t storybook5-to-storybook6` to make the necessary replacements in all .story.js files.

 ## `2.9.0` -> `2.10.0`